Set up clusters in HDInsight with Apache Hadoop, Apache Spark, Apache Kafka, and more

 Although an on-premises installation of Hadoop uses the Hadoop Distributed File System (HDFS) for storage on the cluster, in the cloud you use storage endpoints connected to cluster.
-HDInsight clusters use either Azure Data Lake Store or blobs in Azure Storage.
-Using Azure Storage or Data Lake Store means you can safely delete the HDInsight clusters used for computation while still retaining your data.
+HDInsight clusters use either Azure Data Lake Storage or blobs in Azure Storage.
+Using Azure Storage or Data Lake Storage means you can safely delete the HDInsight clusters used for computation while still retaining your data.

 Using an additional storage account in a different location from the HDInsight cluster is not supported.

-During configuration, for the default storage endpoint you specify a blob container of an Azure Storage account or a Data Lake Store.
+During configuration, for the default storage endpoint you specify a blob container of an Azure Storage account or Data Lake Storage.
 The default storage contains application and system logs.
-Optionally, you can specify additional linked Azure Storage accounts and Data Lake Store accounts that the cluster can access.
+Optionally, you can specify additional linked Azure Storage accounts and Data Lake Storage accounts that the cluster can access.
 The HDInsight cluster and the dependent storage accounts must be in the same Azure location.

-The Secure transfer required feature enforces all requests to your account through a secure connection.
-This feature is only supported by HDInsight cluster version 3.6 or newer.
-For more information, see Create Hadoop cluster with secure transfer storage accounts in Azure HDInsight.
+The feature that requires secure transfer enforces all requests to your account through a secure connection.
+Only HDInsight cluster version 3.6 or newer supports this feature.
+For more information, see Create Apache Hadoop cluster with secure transfer storage accounts in Azure HDInsight.